 Full Name

 Department

 Job Title

 Email Address

 Description of Gift or Hospitality

 Value/Estimated Value

 Purpose of the Officer

 Person/Organisation making the offer

 Relationship with the person offering the gift/hospitality

 Offer of gifts/hospitality accepted or declined

--

-This information may be held in both manual and electronic for orm in accordance with the Data Protection personnel and/or other reasons specified on this form and to comply with a comply with a comply with a complex of the complex disclosed to third parties in
+The information submitted will be held by Milton Keynes University Hospital NHS Foundation Trust for personnel and/or other reasons specified on this form and to comply with the organisation's policies.
+This information may be held in both manual and electronic form in accordance with the Data Protection Act 2018/General Data Protection/Regulations.
+Information may be disclosed to third parties in accordance with the Freedom of Information Act 2000 and published in registers that Milton Keynes University Hospital NHS Foundation Trust holds and displays on its website.

-est arises.
-I am aware that if I do not make s in these declarations must be notified to Milton Keynes University Ho full, accurate and timely declarations then internal disciplinary or profe Local Counter Fraud Specialist for a Criminal Investigation.
+I confirm that the information provided above is complete and correct.
+I acknowledge that any changes in these declarations must be notified to Milton Keynes University Hospital NHS Foundation Trust as soon as practicable and no later than 28 days after the interest arises.
+I am aware that if I do not make full, accurate and timely declarations then internal disciplinary or professional regulatory action may result.
+Should I provide false or misleading information, I understand that a referral may be made to the Local Counter Fraud Specialist for a Criminal Investigation.

 Signature of Employee: Date: